tooOshiroo0o/tooOshiroo0o/README.md

-- 👋 Hi, I’m @tooOshiroo0o
+- 👋 Hi, I’m Jarou
-- 👀 I’m interested in some coding shi
+- 👀 I’m interested in some coding shi and robotics related
-- 🌱 I’m currently learning c and related
+- 🌱 I’m currently learning c and c++
 - 💞️ I’m looking to collaborate on any1

 <!---